Which IPOs We Need in 2016Author: Max Odenthal

-2015 was a disappointing year for the IPO industry, with few leading companies going public.
+2015 was a disappointing year for the IPO and therefore, for the virtual data room industry, too.
+Only few leading companies went public.
 Key players who did execute IPOs last year largely saw underwhelming performance.
 Etsy, for instance, an online craft retailer, which increased its share value by 88% on the first day of trading, joined the 10 worst performing stocks of any publicly offered US company by the end of the year.
 Its shares traded well below their $16 IPO value.
 A strong venture capital market in 2015 also reduced the incentive for companies to offer stock to the public.
 This year, however, with venture capital firms becoming more careful with their investments and reducing their valuations, is likely to see more top-performing companies offering shares.
 Here are five companies we would like to see on the market this year.

 Apptus is a tech start-up that has pioneered a new category of software dubbed “quote-to-cash”.
 Its technology uses workflows and analytics to generate, manage and collect revenues, providing services such as quotes, contract signings, invoicing and revenue recognition.
 Despite not being an enormous player- Apttus’s revenue was $120 million last year- the start-up shows a lot of promise.
 It currently has 75 of the fortune 500 of its client list, and has market potential of $31 billion, set to increase to over 40 billion by 2018.
 The company’s revenue is growing at 80% and it retains 95% of its customers.
 CEO Kirk Krappe is considering an IPO for this year.
 If the IPO happens, its excellent statistics will make it extremely attractive to investors.